aaronpriven/Array-2D-pm/README.md

     will be used as the value; otherwise column 0 will be used as the value.)

+## TABULATING INTO COLUMNAR OUTPUT

+If the `Unicode::GCString|Unicode::GCString` module can be loaded, its `columns` method will be used to determine the width of each character.
+This will treat composed accented characters and double-width Asian characters correctly.
+Otherwise, it will use Perl's `length` function.

 - **tabulate(_separator_)**

     Returns an arrayref of strings, where each string consists of the